Attention : La traduction a été créée par ordinateur et peut contenir des erreurs. EN

 - Acoustic Sounds

-Genres: alternative, celtic, swing, punk, folk, new age, gospel, pop, rock, jazz, hip hop, rap, easy listening, blues, classical, others.
+Genre: alternative, celtic, swing, punk, folk, new age, gospel, pop, rock, jazz, hip hop, rap, easy listening, blues, classical, et autres.

 - Apple Music